boneskull/buggin/README.md

 ## Caveats

 - This module is _intended_ for use with CLI apps.
 That said, if you have an idea for better library support, [propose something](https://github.com/boneskull/buggin/issues)!
-- I'm not very confident the stack-sniffing stuff works in the general case.
-It attempts to match the file where the exception was thrown to a package which registered buggin, but I'm probably missing something here.
+- Only a single package can use `buggin` at once.
+If the ["main" module](https://nodejs.org/api/modules.html#modules_require_main) uses `buggin`, it will be preferred over all others; any attempts to use `buggin` after (or before!) the "main" module does will be ignored.
+If the consumer is _not_ the main module, then only _the most recent_ package to call `buggin` "wins."
 - Under normal circumstances, Node.js will exit with code 7 if an uncaught exception is handled and rethrown from the listener.
 Because `buggin` does not rethrow out of the listener _per se_--and instead rethrows on "next tick"--the process will exit with code 1 (as if no such handling occurred).
 - Behavior on unhandled rejection depends on the version of Node.js used.
 Node.js v12 added a [`--unhandled-rejections-mode` option](https://nodejs.org/api/cli.html#cli_unhandled_rejections_mode), which allows for greater control over whether an unhandled rejection is considered a "warning" or a nonzero-exit-code-producing error.
 - `buggin` ignores non-`Error` exceptions or rejections.
-If your code is rejecting with a string value... stop it.
-- `buggin` throws stuff in the `global` context (a singleton prop called `buggin` which stores its configuration), because JavaScript.
+- `buggin` throws stuff in the `global` context (a singleton prop called `buggin` which stores its configuration) to deal with multiple usages more gracefully.
+Deal with it!

 ## TODO